To main content To navigation

 About

-The Summer School in Cinema, Human Rights and Advocacy is a training initiative, jointly developed by the Global Campus of Human Rights and Picture People, which will take place from 25 August to 3 September 2025 at the Global Campus Headquarters in Venice Lido, Italy.
+The Summer School in Cinema, Human Rights and Advocacy will take place from 31 August to 9 September 2026 at the Global Campus Headquarters in Venice Lido, Italy.

 The Summer School offers an exciting programme of lectures, workshops, working groups, tutorials, film screenings and discussions combining human rights expertise, media studies and video advocacy strategies.